Back to Top

 : ACUPUNCTURE TREATMENT STRATEGY

-Students explore the classical theories of meridian and point function and apply these concepts within the framework of modern Chinese clinical experience, assembling point prescriptions for specific symptoms and TCM patterns.
+Students learn the classical theories of meridian and point function and apply these theories within the framework of modern Chinese clinical experience, assembling point prescriptions for specific symptoms and TCM patterns.